(Mifflintown, Pennsylvania, February 2, 1896 – Harrisburg, Pennsylvania, August 2, 1962).1

 The Carmania sailed initially to Halifax, Nova Scotia, where she arrived the morning of September 20, 1917.
 Late the next afternoon, as part of a convoy, the Carmania began the Atlantic crossing.
 Soon rough seas meant that those who were susceptible to it, including Neely, fell prey to sea sickness: “I have been feeling wobbly all day.
 You get what is known as a Coney Island drunk.”21 This seems to have worn off by the 28th, when men from the detachment were required to stand submarine watch; the next day Neely shared this duty with Mudge—a day also marked by the appearance of a number of destroyers sent out to guard the ships of the convoy as they approached the dangerous waters off the coast.

 On October 2, 1917, “when I awoke this morning I found myself in Liverpool.”
-There the men of the detachment found that, while the enlisted men on board were proceeding to the continent, they themselves were to remain in England and attend ground school (again) at Oxford University.
+There the men of the detachment learned that, while the enlisted men on board were proceeding to the continent, they themselves were to remain in England and attend ground school (again) at Oxford University.
 “The orders were mixed up & it now seems that we are not going to Italy. . . .
 Although I should prefer Italy, I know I shall enjoy England.”22 The men boarded a train for Oxford; Neely spent his first night in Exeter College, but the next day was moved, along with more than half the men in the detachment, to Christ Church College.
 “I am now living with Walter Knox and Bob [George Augustus] Vaughn”—both of whom had been at Princeton with him.
 “We have a top floor room, looking out on the quadrangle.”23

 Their first full day at Oxford being a Wednesday, and classes commencing on Mondays, the detachment members had several free days before beginning their course at the Royal Flying Corps’s No. 2 School of Military Aeronautics at the university.
 On Thursday “Walter Knox, Ed Keenan, Frank Dixon and myself continued our tour of the university”—all of them had been at Princeton, the Aviation School, and ground school together.
 Neely was favorably impressed by the architecture he saw at Oxford University, a model for Princeton’s.
 After drill and inspection on Friday (“our detachment can’t hold a candle to the English cadets in drill”), Neely “took a walk down by the Thames with Walter Knox.”
 He was glad the next day to hear that “we will only be kept three weeks [at Oxford] if we can pass the examinations.”

 Classes began Monday October 8, 1917, and Neely had “Rigging, aerial observation, engines and bombs,” as well as a lecture “by the head of the engine department.”
 The next day there was again aerial observation, but also “wireless, Clerget rotary engine, machine gun and a general lecture,” which consisted of “an outline of the flying in France.”
 Wednesday brought compass and map, and a general lecture by the head of the gunnery department on “the importance of understanding the gun thoroughly, so that you yourself could look it over before going up into the air.”
-After this, Neely began to find this second edition of ground school monotonous, although he found it “not as bad as it was at Princeton,” mainly because the instructors were more experienced, many of them having flown on active service.24
+After this, Neely began to find this second edition of ground school monotonous, although “not as bad as it was at Princeton,” mainly because the instructors were more experienced, many of them having flown on active service.24